 The easiest way to make the claim is to do so over the phone.
 You can do this by calling the Bereavement Service helpline on 0800 731 0469.
-Alternatively you can download and print the form from the DWP.
+Alternatively, you can download and print the form from the DWP website.

 You should make the claim within three months of your husband, wife or civil partner's death to get the full amount.
 You can claim up to 21 months after the death of your husband, wife or civil partner but your payments will be less.